Unified Architecture for Quantum Lookup Tables: Preliminaries

 The CNOT router in \cref{fig: CNOT} can be used for diffusing the input signals from a parent to all child nodes.
 Notice that implementing a CNOT router does not require any T gates.

 The high-level routing scheme for memory with $16$ locations is shown in \cref{fig: select_swap} where the address bits are partitioned into two sets, each controlling the linear and fan-out routers respectively.
 The linear and CNOT routers activate one out of four sets of memory locations using the first set of address bits.
 The second set of address bits then activates the fan-out routers to route out the qubits stored at the designated memory location to an output register.
+For completeness and to make the presentation self-contained, we include in \cref{fig:select_swap_circuit} an explicit illustration of the SELECT-SWAP circuit corresponding to \cref{fig: select_swap}, so that readers can refer to it directly.

 Although the SELECT-SWAP architecture targets T count reduction, it cannot achieve better than linear infidelity for generic error resilience.
 This limitation arises because every route in the tree must be correct to produce the desired output.